ADT Doorbell Camera Review 2023

 - Facial recognition capabilities: ADT doorbell cameras let us distinguish which of our friends and family were on our doorstep.

-- Full-service and DIY options: We liked having the choice between 24/7 professional monitoring with ADT and monitoring our cameras ourselves with Blue by ADT.
+- Full-service and DIY options: We liked having the choice between 24/7 professional monitoring with ADT and monitoring our cameras ourselves with ADT Self Setup.

-- Wide fields of view: With 160-degree and 180-degree options, ADT doorbell cameras let us see everything going on in front of our home.
+- Wide fields of view: With a viewing angle up to 145-degree, ADT doorbell cameras let us see everything going on in front of our home.

 What We Don't Like